ronja-s/diagnosis_prediction/README.md

 This is done via a grid search with the `perform_gridsearch` method of the [PerformanceEvaluator](diagnosis_prediction/performance_evaluator.py) class.
 The resulting best pipelines for all classifiers are stored in [best_parameters.csv](results/best_parameters.csv).
 There are also plots depicting the train and test accuracy when varying those hyperparameters.

-Unfortunately, the improvement of the test accuracy from the model tunding is less than 3% for every classifier.
+Unfortunately, the improvement of the test accuracy from the model tuning is less than 3% for every classifier.

 The best predictor is the following: